ReviewETF Logo

 ~1,300

-VGS fully replicates the MSCI World ex-Australia index — it buys every stock in the index.
-BGBL uses a "sampling" approach to track the Solactive index — it holds a representative subset rather than every stock.
+VGS fully replicates the MSCI World ex-Australia index.
+BGBL uses a sampling approach to track the Solactive index — it holds a representative subset.

 Liquidity and Trading